-- HW3 due on Thursday - Midterm project teams - If you were not registered on a team as of 11pm last night, you will be assigned to a team today - People who fill out the form should have their team repositories ready.
-The rest will be available by end of day today. - Midterm project: overview in class on Friday June 23th, due Friday, June 30. - Next week, Wednesday and Friday class will be allocated to work on the project.
+- HW3 due on Thursday - Midterm project teams - If you are not registered on a team today by 6PM, you will be assigned to a team today - People who fill out the form shoud have their team repositories ready.
+The rest will be available by end of day today. - Midterm project: overview in class on Friday June 21th, due Friday, June 28. - Next week, Wednesday and Friday class will be allocated to work on the project.